 - 1. Connect the Sonicaid FetalCare connecting lead to the RS232 connector on the rear of Team3. - 2.
-Refer to the connection instructions supplied with your Huntleigh or other CRS system.
+Refer to the connection instructions supplied with your Huntleigh or other OEM CRS system. - 3.
+Select the relevant communication protocol in the Central Monitoring Screen.